Nobody wants to be an SEO ghost.

 Wondering where you fall on the search engine visibility scale?

-Head over to your Monitor Backlinks dashboard, and scoot over to the Keywords tab:
+Head over to your Monitor Backlinks dashboard, and scoot over to the Rank Tracker tab:

 Here, you can add keywords to track and see your ranking position for each one.